 go on past the new office building, to the river.
 (This is the National Cultural Heritage Service, Rijksdienst voor het Cultureel Erfgoed).

-cross the cycle bridge over the river Eem – alongside the rail bridge.
+keep left, and cross the cycle bridge over the river Eem – alongside the rail bridge.
 On the right is the Koppelpoort – a preserved late-mediaeval city gate.
 To the left of the gate is a weir, controlling the water level in the old city.

 turn right, through the gate, under the coat of arms, into the historic centre of Amersfoort.

 Amersfoort grew up around a ford on the river Eem, formerly called the Amer.
 The Eem is formed by five streams draining the Gelderse Vallei, which meet here.
 The ford was just east of the higher ground of the Gooi ridge, on the easiest route across the low ground, to the high ground of the Veluwe.
 The flow of the Eem was later diverted around the city to avoid flooding, and the water now flows through a modern drainage canal fed by the Vallei kanaal, which this route later follows.

 go along the canal, the old course of the Eem.
 This was the city’s harbour.